Rip Taylor: Live theatre

-Taylor's first big live show was in 1966, when he went on a tour with Judy Garland and Eleanor Powell in Las Vegas.
 In 1981, Taylor appeared on Broadway when he replaced Mickey Rooney in the burlesque-themed musical comedy Sugar Babies.
 He was a frequent co-star with Debbie Reynolds in her live shows in Las Vegas; Reno, Nevada; and Lake Tahoe.
 Taylor performed frequently in Atlantic City as well.
 In 2010, he appeared in the one-man show It Ain't All Confetti in North Hollywood, where he shared personal stories about his life and career.

 Personal life and death

 In 2005, Taylor appeared as the grand marshal of the Washington, D.C., Capital Pride parade.
-When Taylor had been referred to as "openly gay" in a 2009 interview for "Ask the Flying Monkey", Brent Hartinger recalled receiving an email from Taylor stating, "You don't know me to summarize I am openly gay.
+When Taylor had been referred to as "openly gay" in a 2009 interview for "Ask the Flying Monkey", Brent Hartinger recalled receiving an email from Taylor stating, "You don't know me to surmise I am openly gay.
 I don't know you're not an open heroin user.
 You see how that works?
 Think before you write."
 Taylor was married for a number of years to Las Vegas showgirl Rusty Rowe, whom he divorced in the early 1960s.

 Taylor was a close friend of entertainer Liberace.
 Taylor cut the ribbon at the Las Vegas estate auction of Liberace's belongings and personal effects in 1988.

 According to his publicist, at the time of Taylor's death he was in a long-term relationship with Robert Fortney.

-Taylor died on October 6, 2019, at Cedars-Sinai Medical Center in Los Angeles, having been hospitalized for an epileptic seizure the week prior.
+Taylor died on October 6, 2019, at Cedars-Sinai Medical Center in Los Angeles, having been hospitalized for an seizure the week prior.
 His death certificate listed heart failure as a contributing cause.
-While Taylor often gave his birth year as 1935, his death certificate and census records confirm he was born in 1931.
+While Taylor often gave his birth year as 1934 or 1935, his death certificate and census records confirm he was born in 1931.
 His ashes were scattered at sea in Hawaii.